 have been the case had he possessed a more common moniker.

-Mawson Walker Parker was born at Sunderland, Durham, England on 6 June, 1876 to Mawson Walker Parker and the former Miss Mary Ann McBreaty.
+Mawson Watson Parker was born at Sunderland, Durham, England on 6 June 1876 to Mawson Walker Parker and the former Miss Mary Ann McBreaty.
 The elder Parker made his

 living as a ship’s caulker and many families listed in the 1881census for Bishopwearmouth where the family resided at the time also made livings in trades related to sea and ships.
 The